5 best NRL live streams ranked

 Foxtel IQ is the traditional set-top box experience, which means it's not instantly available upon purchase and incurs a contract.
 A technician needs to install the box, the cabling and potentially a satellite dish.
 Such installation is costly and destructive.
 The service is also not sport-specific, and to access the sports channels you need to have already bought the basic channel package.
 As a result, the monthly cost blows out to $68 per month.

-It's worth noting that each Foxtel IQ subscription comes with the Foxtel Go app, meaning that as well as getting the traditional TV experience, you also get the ability to stream the channels you subscribe to as well.
+You may be wondering how this could be in our NRL live stream list if it's a set-top box experience.
+It's because each Foxtel IQ subscription comes with the Foxtel Go app, meaning that as well as getting the 4K TV experience at home, you also get the ability to NRL live stream the channels you subscribe to as well.
 However, none of the sports-specific viewing features of Kayo Sports are available through Foxtel Go.

-The third best way to access the Fox League channel and all its league programming is through Foxtel Now.
+The third best way to access the Fox League channel and its NRL live stream is through Foxtel Now.
 Before Kayo Sports, Foxtel Now was the streaming-specific service for Foxtel's suite of services.
 It does have an optional $99 set-top box option, which is a streaming system (as in, no invasive installation process), but for the most part this is about watching Rugby League through the Foxtel Now app.

 Much like Foxtel IQ, it suffers from a need to also own the base package of channels before you can access any sport.
 This inflates the cost to $54 per month, meaning this option is only really useful for Rugby League fans who want more than just sport.
 Foxtel Now has none of the sports viewing features of Kayo either.